SODALITE-EU/image-builder/README.md

 ```

 ### Build context
 Image builder can add arbitrary git repository for build context.
-It will insert dockerfile into root door of repository.
+It will insert dockerfile into root dir of repository.
 ```json
 {
   "source_type": "dockerfile",